hemantaph/gwsnr/docs/autoapi/gwsnr/gwsnr/index.rst

       ..
           !! processed by numpydoc !!

-   .. py:method:: init_halfscaled()
+   .. py:method:: init_partialscaled()

-      Function to generate halfscaled SNR interpolation coefficients.
+      Function to generate partialscaled SNR interpolation coefficients.
 It will save the interpolator in the pickle file path indicated by the path_interpolator attribute.